 Their Cabernet Sauvignon is the only blend of its kind that we have tried in Napa Valley.
 Being true to their primary variety, Charbono, naturally they blend Charbono into their Cabernet Sauvignon.
 The 2005 Shypoke Cabernet Sauvignon has about 10% Charbono in the blend.
 This is a delightful wine; the Charbono rounds out this wine especially in the mid palate and provides structure to the finish.
 The finish is slightly smoky & very long.

 The Cabernet Sauvignon is clone 337 which as Peter says, “if you were starving in the desert and you had a choice between the 337 clone and nothing to eat, it’s a toss-up whether you would select the 337”!
 This particular clone produces extremely small berries which as a result provide very rich concentrated flavors due to the high skin to juice ratio.

-Shypoke designs their wines to be consumed at a young age, i.e. now.
+Shypoke designs their wines to be consumed at a young age, i.e., now.
 Compared to typical Napa wine pricing their pricing is very reasonable.
-Shypoke was one of the very few Napa wineries to donate 1% of their total gross profits to an organization called 1% For The Planet – funds from businesses who participate in this are distributed to organizations protecting the environment worldwide.
+Shypoke was one of the very early Napa wineries to donate 1% of their total gross profits to an organization called 1% For The Planet – funds from businesses who participate in this are distributed to organizations protecting the environment worldwide.

 Locally, select Shypoke wines can sometimes be found at Backroom Wines in the city of Napa and the Oakville Grocery.
 For more information and or to join their mailing list, visit: www.shypoke.com